refan1-almutairi/Data-Analysis/README.md

 ## Excel Data Analysis

-A data analysis project using Excel for data cleaning, formulas, pivot tables, charts, and analyzing data values.
+A data analysis project using Excel for data cleaning, handling missing values, and removing duplicates.
+Used IF, IFS, COUNTIF, SUMIF, and SUM functions, along with Pivot Tables and charts to analyze and visualize data.

 ## Power BI Data Analysis